mcinglis/c-style/readme.md

 // Good: `NULL` represents an empty list, and list is a pointer-to-const int List_length( List const * list ) {
     int length = 0;
-    for ( ; list != NULL; l = l->next ) {
+    for ( ; list != NULL; list = list->next ) {
         length += 1;
     }
     return length;
 }
 ```

-If you're reading a codebase that sticks to this rule, and its functions and types are maximally decomposed, you can usually tell what a function does just by reading its prototype.
-It's almost as good as Haskell! (*not really*)
+If you're reading a codebase that sticks to this rule, and its functions and types are maximally decomposed, you can often tell what a function does just by reading its prototype.